kevinghst/LumpJump/README.md

 ## Technical Details
 * Mimicked natural snow movements in game background by using sine and cosine functions to model wind directions.
+* Optimized performance through recycling snowflake objects that have fallen below game screen by making them reappear at the top.

 ![snowCode](assets/snowcode.png)

 * Engineered incrementation in difficulty level by increasing the probability of encountering moving platforms and monsters using linear equations

 ![probability](assets/probability.png)

+* Enabled certain platforms to alternate colors by using a counter to trigger color switch after a specific number of animation timeframes.

 ## To-dos/future features